+Ever-Married Females

-Ever-Married Females Ever-married females refer to resident females who have been married before and are currently married, widowed, or divorced/separated.
-Age at First Marriage Age at first marriage refers to the age at which the resident ever-married female was first married.
-Number of Children Born Number of children born refers to all the live-born children each resident ever-married woman has given birth to.
+Ever-married females refer to females who have been married before and are currently married, widowed, or divorced/separated.

+Number of Children Born

+Number of children born refers to all the live-born children each resident evermarried woman has given birth to.
 It includes those children who are currently staying with her, those who have set up their own homes and those who are no longer living.

-Elderly Living Arrangement Elderly persons aged 65 years and over are classified according to their co-residence with their spouse or children.
-Additional dimension on the economic status of the children is incorporated into the classification.
-With Working Children This refers to an elderly person living with his/her children in the same household, at least one of whom are working.
+EDUCATION AND LANGUAGE

+Level of Education Attending

+Level of education attending refers to the grade or standard of formal education which a full-time student is attending.
+Students aged 5 years and over are classified into the following six main categories :

+Pre-Primary This refers to students attending kindergartens or pre-primary

+classes.